openshift/cluster-node-tuning-operator/docs/performanceprofile/performance_controller.md

 ## Func tests

 The functional tests are located in `/functests`.
-They can be executed with `make pao-functests-only` on a cluster with a deployed Performance Addon controller and configured MCP and nodes.
+They can be executed with `make pao-functests-only` on a cluster with a deployed Performance Profile Controller and configured MCP and nodes.
 It will create its own Performance profile!

 ### Latency test